Written by Todd Krevanchi

 As we approach the halfway point of the 30th anniversary of Michael Jordan’s rookie season in the NBA and release of the Air Jordan 1, we continue to come across other milestone moments which commemorate his playing career and his spot on the sneaker game’s Mount Rushmore.

-Over the last 30 years there have been 29 signature Air Jordans in a myriad of colorways both at original release and at retro or re-retro or re-re-retro or, well, you get the picture.
-But what about the non-signatures that MJ wore on court?
-Most recently, Marvin Barias (@MJO23DAN) of Sole Collector chronicled the history of the NBA and its “Banned” colorway along with the Air Ship, the much documented shoe Jordan began his career in.
+Over the last 30 years, there have been 29 signature Air Jordans in a myriad of colorways both at original release and at retro or re-retro or re-re-retro or, well, you get the picture.
+But what about the non-signatures that MJ wore on the court?
+Most recently, Marvin Barias (@MJO23DAN) of Sole Collector chronicled the history of the NBA and its “Banned” colorway along with the Air Ship, the much-documented shoe Jordan began his career in.

 In addition to the Air Ship, another non-signature/non-Jordan Brand shoe which got a lot of exposure at the time MJ wore it was the Air Flight 1.
 Dave Whitehead (@SneakerDave) told us the story of the gentleman’s agreement between Jordan and Penny which lead to this occurrence.

 During the 1987-88 season, we found him often wearing the low-cut of the Air Jordan II, and rumors of his desire to leave the Swoosh had people thinking he was upset with the final product that Bruce Kilgore and Peter Moore put out.

 On January 30, 1988, Jordan decided to toss aside his signature for another shoe in the Nike stable: The Air Alpha Force.